adriancooney/aristochart/README.md

 * Retina scaling

 ## Usage
 Aristochart has a simple enough interface.
-Simple plug in the canvas element (or parent) along with some data and your good to go.
+Plug in the canvas element (or placeholder) along with some data and you're good to go.

 	new Aristochart(document.body, {
 		data: {